Ziszel/l-system/README.md

 This project houses work done for university on l-systems and fractals.

+## What it does

+Currently, the program will load in a specific file, and its adjacent '.rules' file and present it at a static length to the user.

+The l-system works as expected for edge-rewriting based rules.

 ## What you will need to run it

 - SDL2